 - 1. Better define the incidence and pattern of suicide in Ireland - 2.
 Identify and better understand causes of suicide - 3.
 Identify and improve the response to clusters of suicide - 4.
 Improve access to support for the bereaved - 5.
-Reliably identify those individuals who present to the Emergency Department due to self-harm and who subsequently die by suicide
+Reliably identify those individuals who present to the Emergency Department due to self-harm and who subsequently die by suicide cases of suicide / open verdicts

-A systematic approach to obtain real-time and accurate data on suicide: Suicide Support and Information System, Ireland
+A systematic approach to obtain real-time and accurate data on suicide:

-Second Report of the Suicide Support and Information System
+Suicide Support and Information System, Ireland